W1NTER26/jackwinterdev/index.md

 I'm Jack Winter

 I'm a CS Major at the University of Arizona.
-Check out my [Projects](/projects)!

 <span style="color: #2D6FFF">[Website is Under Development]</span>